Akeem Davis: Coaching career

-Davis, a Southern Miss defensive graduate assistant from 2017–18, was promoted to cornerbacks coach in Spring 2019.
+Davis, a Southern Miss defensive graduate assistant from 2017 to 2018, was promoted to cornerbacks coach in Spring 2019.

-On December 17, 2020, Davis was announced as a Co-Defensive Coordinator and Defensive Backs Coach on new head coach Scotty Walden's inaugural staff at Austin Peay.
+On December 17, 2020, Davis was announced as a co-defensive coordinator and defensive backs coach on new head coach Scotty Walden's inaugural staff at Austin Peay.

 Personal life

 Davis married his high school Sweetheart, Sierra Sky Davis.
-Davis has one daughter, Carsyn, who was born on July 31, 2014 and one Son Corinthian Akeem Davis II.
+Davis has one daughter, Carsyn, who was born on July 31, 2014, and one Son Corinthian Akeem Davis II.
 Davis is also the founder of the AD47 Football Leadership Academy.
 The AD47 Football Leadership Academy is a free, one-day, football skills camp, created by NFL DB, Akeem Davis, and dedicated to promoting leadership, citizenship, and healthy lifestyles.
 AD47 is sanctioned and insured by the NFL Foundation and run in partnership with USA Football through the FUNdamentals program.
 The inaugural AD47 was held in Laurel, MS in June 2015, and featured 53 school children, ages 8–12 from across the greater Laurel region.
 Davis is a Christian.